 Conclusion

-Ending a cold email effectively can significantly increase your chances of getting a positive response.
+Ending a cold email effectively can significantly increase your chances of getting a positive response and boosting lead generation.
 Whether you choose to be clear and concise, offer value, ask a question, add a calendar link, compliment the recipient, highlight their pain points, ask for an introduction, or make good use of the P.S. section, each strategy has its own merits.

-By incorporating these best practices, you can create more engaging, professional, and effective cold emails.
+By incorporating these best practices, you can create more engaging, professional, and effective cold emails that reaches people who are genuinely interested.

 Remember, the key to success is to keep your email body professional, your closing lines clear and actionable, and to always tailor your message to the recipient’s specific needs and pain points.
 Now it’s your turn to apply these tips and start crafting compelling cold emails.
 Good luck!